 As so often with movies that try to be ‘real’, Harvest ends up seeming more contrived than if it had just told the story normally.
 Worse than that, it’s bloody boring.
 Nothing much happening slowly is not a route that was ever going to make a scintillating watch, but Harvest’s faux cinema verite documentary style further distances the viewer and makes it tough to get anything more than a surface reading of the characters.
 Ultimately Bantu set himself a tough challenge – it’s possible but difficult to go very deep by showing very little – but sadly he fails to achieve his aims.

-In difficult not to think that a traditional documentary could have got more out of the potentially interesting setting than the film does – even if it’s unlikely it would have had any gay aspects to it.
+It’s difficult not to think that a traditional documentary could have got more out of the potentially interesting setting than Harvest does – even if it’s unlikely it would have had any gay aspects to it.
 Many of the interns seem to be young men who’ve rather lost their way in life and the farm is giving them a strength of structure, discipline and purpose (in an oddly similar way to the military).
 However Harvest keeps this on the edge while focussing on its two rather tedious, verbally challenged leads, who are less interesting than the world around them.

 Overall Verdict: Harvest has the potential to be something special, but its attempts to be ‘real’ just result in it seeming contrived and making it far duller than it needed to be.